 It was the most common allergy in 20 of the countries we looked at, amongst those twenty are, the United Kingdom, Canada, Poland and Singapore.

-Penicillin is the most popular allergen in: Australia, Canada, DR Congo, Iraq, Jordan, Lebanon, Malaysia, Myanmar, Papua New Guinea, Poland, Sierra Leone, Singapore, South Africa, Sri Lanka, Taiwan, Tajikistan, Thailand, Tunisia, United Kingdom.
+Penicillin is the most common allergen in: Australia, Canada, DR Congo, Iraq, Jordan, Lebanon, Malaysia, Myanmar, Papua New Guinea, Poland, Sierra Leone, Singapore, South Africa, Sri Lanka, Taiwan, Tajikistan, Thailand, Tunisia, United Kingdom.

 4/ Cat allergy